 With Volvo’s 100% acquisition of Polestar in July of 2015, it seemed the R was truly dead.
 Polestar was the new R, and the R-Design line would continue to put a sporty veneer on the standard cars.

 It’s not the worst thing in the world: R enthusiasts clamored for the 274 S60/v60 Polestars destined for US shores in 2016.
 And, of note, the Polestar is equipped with AWD, a 345HP turbo-six, and floating and ventilated Brembo discs (fronts are 19″! ).

 Interestingly enough, I might have been totally cool with this:

-BUT, as of October 2017 Polestar is now its own entity, even this isn’t a possibility.
+BUT, as of October 2017, Polestar is its own entity… so, even this fantasy is dashed.
 What now for Volvo enthusiasts?
 There’s only one choice.

 In the mean time, read more about what Polestar is doing!